 - Take a harbor cruise for some scenic views of Rügen and the mainland, especially for sunset

-- Visit the Gorch Fock I, a ship docked in Stralsund with a unique story: built in 1933, then sunk, then raised again, it was used by the Russians in WWII
+- Visit the Gorch Fock I, a ship docked in Stralsund with a unique story: built-in 1933, then sunk, then raised again, the Russians used it in WWII

 - Visit the Stralsund Museum of Cultural History to appreciate the town’s identity

 - Luxury: Romantik Hotel Scheelehof Stralsund